strangiato/pipenv-s2i-example/README.md

 python_version = "3.9"
 ```

-Just like the `requirements.txt`, the `Pipfile` is able to capture which packages we wish to install, but `pipenv` is able to automatically update it as we install packages.
-It also captures some other useful information, such as the Python version we are using, and information on the Pypi repository URL in case your organization manages a Pypi proxy.
-Additionally, it has a section for `dev-packages` which we didn't have for our `requirements.txt` file at all.
-If you wish to use an automatic code formatter in your project like `black` you can simply run `pipenv install --dev black`.
-This allows you to track what packages you are using for development and keep them separate from your application requirements that are needed for deploying your final application.
+Just like the `requirements.txt`, the `Pipfile` is able to capture which packages we wish to install, but `pipenv` is able to automatically maintain the file for us.
+It also captures some other useful information, such as the Python version we are using.
+Additionally, it has a section for `dev-packages`.
+If you wish to use an automatic code formatter in your project like `black` you can simply run `pipenv install black --dev` to capture the dev requirements separately from the main application requirements.

 `pipenv` creates another file while install applications called `Pipfile.lock`.
-The lock file handles pinning the versions of all of the packages you have installed and their dependencies, similiar to our previous `pip freeze > requirements.txt`.
+The lock file handles pinning the versions of all of the packages you have installed and their dependencies, similar to running `pip freeze > requirements.txt`.
 This allows you to reinstall the exact same version of all components even if newer versions of those packages have come out since last running `pipenv`.
 If you need to rebuild your container several months down the line running `pipenv install --deploy` will install the exact package versions specified in the lock file, ensuring that changes in dependencies won't accidentally break your application. `Pipfile` and `Pipfile.lock` are intended to be checked into source control so don't be intimidated by the fact that `Pipfile.lock` is automatically generated.

 Another mistake that new Python developers often make is attempting to work from their global user Python environment.
-As mentioned in the issues with `pip`, this can cause dependency confusion in your current project as well as potentially break another project that requires a specific package version.
-The solution here is to utilize virtual environments.

 Virtual environments allow you to create a "clean" python environment that you are able to install and manage packages independently from the global Python environment.
 Python has a number of tools and methods for creating and managing virtual environments which can be a bit overwhelming.

 Thankfully `pipenv`, like it's name implies, will manage your environment for you.
 When running `pipenv install` pipenv will automatically detect if there is already a virtual environment created for this project and either create a new virtual environment or install the packages into the existing virtual environment.
 That virtual environment can easily be activated with `pipenv shell` allowing you to access and run your application or packages from that virtual environment.